kleinestrada1195/nestedStepFunction/README.md

 # Nested Step function

-This is a blank project for CDK development with TypeScript.
+This is a cdk project with a sample of nested step functions

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## How to deploy the cdk stack: